Davidj361/Overseer/README.md

 - Finish applications tab
 - Finish menubar
 - Have the sort work properly
-- Fix process time collection to /proc/<PID>/ files where the user has no access
+- Fix process time collection to /proc/<PID>/ files where the user has no access to read
 - Fix segmentation fault that happens randomly when the program is closed (possibly to do with how Qt is setup and configured)

 ## Low Priority